hammerheim-game/hammerheim-rules/5-warbands.md

 observe enemy activity.
 Profile M WS BS S T W I A Ld
 3 3 2 3 4 1 2 1 8
-Weapons/Armour: A Beardling may be equipped with weapons and armour chosen from the Dwarf Warrior equipment list.
+Weapons/Armor: A Beardling may be equipped with weapons and armor chosen from the Dwarf Warrior equipment list.

 0-5 Dwarf Longbeards